Leading Professional Society for Computational Biology and Bioinformatics

 Join us for an LGBTQI+ lunch meet-up, an opportunity to connect, share experiences, and foster community in a welcoming space.
 This gathering continues the momentum of the first ISCB LGBTQI+ Symposium and the informal meet-up at ISMB 2024.
 Whether you're looking to network, find support, or simply enjoy meaningful conversations, we welcome you to be part of this inclusive event!

 All LGBTQI+ attendees and allies are invited!
-Bring your lunch and join us for an hour of connection and camaraderie. 🌈
+Bring your lunch from Hall 2 and join us for an hour of connection and camaraderie. 🌈

 Want to learn more about the LGBTQI+ Symposium, its impact, and why these spaces are important?
 Check out our editorial article: Queer voices in computational biology: the first ISCB LGBTQI+ Symposium in Bioinformatics Advances: https://doi.org/10.1093/bioadv/vbae204